 Research outlines from potential supervisors

-Below are research outlines from PhD supervisors who are particularly interested in recruiting a PhD student for entry in September 2025.
-Entry in January 2026 or May 2026 might also be possible.
+Below are research outlines from PhD supervisors who are particularly interested in recruiting a PhD student for entry in September 2026.
+Entry in January 2027 or May 2027 might also be possible.
 You are advised to contact a potential supervisor by email to introduce yourself, and discuss your research ideas, before submitting an application.
 Please consider writing a research proposal around the listed project or topic area.
+You are also welcome to contact academics who have not listed their research outlines below.

 - Supervisors are listed alphabetically by Surname.